trallnag/ansible-role-endlessh/README.md

 # Endlessh

 The SSH tar pit Endlessh.
 This role install the APT package and configures everything so Endlessh can listen on port 22.
-Can be set to `present` and `absent` and therefore supports deinstallation.
-It also includes a test to make sure that the port is open and endlessh is listening on it.
+Not made to be highly customizable.

 Available on [Ansible Galaxy](https://galaxy.ansible.com/trallnag/endlessh).

+## Features

+* Can be set to `present` and `absent` and therefore supports deinstallation including removal of unused systemd unit files.
+* Includes a test to make sure that the port is open and endlessh is listening on it.
+* By default Endlessh cannot listen on port 22.
+This role does the required modifications to enable it.
+Port 22 is also the default.

 ## Requirements

 * Ubuntu only.
+Only tested on "vanilla" Ubuntu server starting with 20.04.
-* Systemd must be used.
-Only tested on "vanilla" Ubuntu server.
+* Systemd should be more or less vanilla.
+Systemd must be used.

 ## Role Variables